HenriHyv/MyCode/README.md

 ## Project
 This was my first project in Software engineering.
 Our job was to create some kind of physical object with arduino microcontroller. \
 We made Wireless controller using two Arduino microcontrollers.
 One microcontroller to send data and other one to receive it for the computer.\
-On receiving end we had python script running that reads incoming Arduino data and does given Keyboard inputs on python.\
+On receiving end we had python script running that reads incoming Arduino data and does given Keyboard inputs on python.

-in the end of this readme there is link for the video showing how it works in game environment.